How Green Are Our Toys?

 A key question we like to ask is how many times a child is going to play with a toy that they receive.

-Many of our toys are focused on ‘things to make and do’ – getting children to learn a new skill, try something out and make something that they can be proud of and hopefully display proudly at home.
+Many of our toys are focused on 'things to make and do' - getting children to learn a new skill, try something out and enjoy make something that they will hopefully display proudly at home.

 Many people work on the principle that with toys, wood is good, and plastic is bad - not always the case in our experience (see the Play Value section above!)
 However, toys do not need to be made of plastic!